 When we begin our working lives, we have the academic skills but lack many practical skills.

 When you know what you want to do with your career, you can identify the skills you will need.
-Soft skills such as relationship building, the ability to collaborate with others and your productivity all form part of these skills and you need to make sure you are developing them.
+Soft skills such as relationship building, the ability to collaborate with others, and your productivity all form part of these skills, and you need to make sure you are developing them.

 Find that one person in your industry that rose from the bottom and work out the path they took to get to where you want to be in the future.
-Then map out your own path that reflects the path already taken to the top.
+Then, map out your own path that reflects the path already taken to the top.

-Being the ‘office gossip” will sink your career faster than anything else.
-If you are serious about building a successful career, you do not have time to get involved in all this gossiping, complaining and time wasting.
+Being the “office gossip” will sink your career faster than anything else.
+If you are serious about building a successful career, you do not have time to get involved in all this gossiping, complaining, and time wasting.

-5. When at work, work.
+5. Do Work When at Work

 Your workplace is not a social club.
 It is a place to do the work you were employed to do.

-One of the qualities I have seen in all successful career builders is they have a ‘how can I do it better?’ mindset.
+One of the qualities I have seen in all successful career builders is they have a “How can I do it better?” mindset.
 They are always asking themselves how they can do their work better, or how could they have solved that problem better.

-It is a mindset of continuous self-improvement and it is a practice that can catapult you to the top faster than anything else.
+It is a mindset of continuous self-improvement, and it is a practice that can catapult you to the top faster than anything else.

 These people have shown you how to do it, and they left clues.
-Read everything you can about them, learn from them and model their work habits.
+Read everything you can about them, learn from them, and model their work habits.

-Modelling does not mean copying.
+Modeling does not mean copying.
 It means taking the traits they used and adapting them to work best for you.

 My legal hero was a British lawyer, George Carmen QC.
 When I began my legal career, I read everything I could about George Carmen QC.
 I learned that the key skill that led to his success was his ability to communicate with juries.
-He was a brilliant communicator and I realized the one skill I could learn that would have a huge impact on my career was the ability to communicate with people.
+He was a brilliant communicator, and I realized the one skill I could learn that would have a huge impact on my career was the ability to communicate with people.

 While I did not ultimately follow a legal career, that skill of being good at communicating has served me well in all the industries I have worked in.

-Featured photo credit: unsplash via unsplash.com
+Featured photo credit: Smart via unsplash.com